benjie-git/CardStock/README.md

     depending on where the lame library was installed.
 4. pip3 install attrdict3  # installing this first is required for wxpython
 5. pip3 install cardstock  # note that the dependency wxpython can take a very long time to build
-6. run using the newly installed cardstock command
+6. run using the newly installed cardstock command, or `python -m cardstock`

 ## Reference
 * [CardStock Wiki](https://github.com/benjie-git/CardStock/wiki)